jrief/django-formset/README.md

   part is written in pure TypeScript and compiles to a single, portable JS-file.
 * Support for all standard widgets Django currently offers.
 This also includes radio buttons and multiple checkboxes with options.
-* File uploads are handled asynchrounosly.
-When the user opens the file dialog or drags a file into the form, this file then is uploaded immediatly to a temporary folder on the server.
+* File uploads are handled asynchronously.
+When the user opens the file dialog or drags a file into the form, this file then is uploaded immediately to a temporary folder on the server.
 On successful file upload, a unique handle is returned together with a thumbnail of that file.
 On form submission, this handle then is used to access that file and move it to its final destination.
 * Select boxes with too many entries, can be filtered by the server using a search query.
 No extra